zhulinchng/kaggleGenAI/README.md

 ## Day 4 - Domain-Specific Models

 > [Day 4 Livestream with Paige Bailey – 5-Day Gen AI Intensive Course | Kaggle](https://www.youtube.com/watch?v=odvuLMJWUSU)
+> Parsed with Anthropic's Claude 3.5 Sonnet as quota was exhausted for Gemini.

+**Question 1:** Tell me a little bit about large language models for security.
+What are they, and why are they useful?

+**Answer 1:** Security is not one monolithic thing but involves many different tasks from binary code analysis and malware analysis to triaging alerts and network administration.
+The challenges include:

+1) Limited public data availability due to security sensitivity,
+2) Data being highly sensitive for organizations,
+3) Security tasks often triggering safety mechanisms.

+Specialized security LLMs involve continued pre-training on expert security documents, specific fine-tuning tasks, and human alignment processes.
+They're particularly useful because generalist models have higher hallucination rates for security tasks and often can't handle specialized security query languages.
+The focus is on having models perform tasks on data rather than memorizing information, since threats evolve daily making memorization impractical.

+**Question 2:** How are you thinking about benchmarks like MedQA, and when will we reach 100% there?

+**Answer 2:** MedQA is a multiple choice medical test similar to medical license exams.
+While models like Gemini are now achieving 90% accuracy, there are limitations to this benchmark:

+1) It uses compressed patient information rather than full health records,
+2) Multiple choice format is unrealistic compared to real medical decision-making.

+While 100% accuracy may be achieved, it's no longer considered an important milestone.
+The focus is shifting toward more sophisticated benchmarks that better reflect reality, such as medical imaging tasks and complex case challenges with full patient scenarios requiring diagnosis and treatment recommendations.

+**Question 3:** What are the trade-offs between general purpose and fine-tuned models?

+**Answer 3:** There's a need to balance multiple dimensions including answer quality, serving cost, and latency.
+Domain-specific models can achieve good gains while being smaller and more specialized.
+There are multiple approaches:

+1) Fine-tuning - adapting existing models with domain-specific samples, though this is semi-static,
+2) Dynamic information through context at inference time using techniques like retrieval augmentation,
+3) In-context learning with caching to improve efficiency.

+The choice depends on the specific use case, requiring balance across different dimensions.

+**Question 4:** Will a single superior model solve all health problems?

+**Answer 4:** No single model will solve all health problems.
+Healthcare has evolved over centuries with many innovations like clinical studies, vaccines, and preventive care.
+While AI can make existing processes more efficient, the real opportunity lies in enabling new pathways of care and scientific discoveries that weren't possible before.
+While incremental improvements are important, the focus should be on exploring completely new possibilities that weren't conceivable before models like Gemini or Med-PaLM.
+Healthcare improvement is a lifetime journey, but AI will help get us closer to better outcomes.

+**Question 5:** Security is an inherently adversarial field.
+Does its adversarial nature change your strategies for where and how you deploy LLMs for security purposes?

+**Answer 5:** The adversarial nature requires careful consideration of new attack surfaces.
+Key considerations include:

+1) Data cleaning and ensuring accuracy of training data from external sources,
+2) Addressing prompt injection threats, similar to SQL injection but more challenging due to natural language being both input and programming language,
+3) Mitigating risks by decomposing problems into smaller parts to confine potential malicious inputs,
+4) Using techniques like heuristic scanning of inputs and confining impacts to specific components rather than entire systems.

+There's active research in developing various defensive techniques as there's no fundamental fix yet for these challenges.

+**Question 6:** What are the ethical considerations when creating specialized LLMs for sensitive fields, like healthcare?
+How can we ensure that patient privacy and data security are maintained during training and deployment?

+**Answer 6:** For deployment, compliance with local regulations like HIPAA is essential, and Google Cloud infrastructure is designed to be compliant with these frameworks.
+For training, they use de-identified or synthetic data, following standards for data anonymization including name removal and date shifting.
+This serves two purposes:

+1) Ensuring patient privacy,
+2) Improving model performance by preventing the model from learning individual outliers rather than general patterns.

+The right level of abstraction through de-identification and proper aggregation is crucial for both model performance and preventing personal data leaks.

+**Question 7:** What do you think is the most effective use of LLMs in solving security problems?
+Why?

+**Answer 7:** The most effective uses include:

+1) Performing security tasks through procedural knowledge rather than relying on factual knowledge,
+2) Acting as connective tissue between diverse security systems and data silos,
+3) Code analysis and generation, particularly for fixing security misconfigurations,
+4) Automating workflows while maintaining flexibility to adapt to different organizational contexts.

+LLMs excel at leveraging APIs and tools to combine heterogeneous data in coherent ways, making them particularly effective at bridging gaps between different security systems and processes.

+**Question 8:** What is one major gap that you see in current LLM capabilities that is vital for success in the security domain?

+**Answer 8:** Two major gaps were identified:

+1) Explainability and trust - security professionals are naturally skeptical and need better ways to verify model outputs without having to do as much work as they would have done originally.
+Current citation and grounding approaches still require significant human verification.
+2) Tool use capabilities - current LLM tool use is rudimentary and requires extensive hand-tuning, especially when dealing with complex APIs that have hundreds or thousands of fields.
+The ability to effectively understand and use pre-existing tools in a scalable way would be game-changing for security applications.

+**Question 9:** I saw the Med-PaLM evaluation whitepaper on diagnosing depression and PTSD, using client interviews as the basis for its assessments.
+How has it evolved since then?

+**Answer 9:** The work has evolved beyond just diagnosis from transcripts to focus on more comprehensive patient care.
+While diagnostic accuracy has improved, the focus has shifted to:

+1) Helping patients understand and follow through with recommended treatments,
+2) Incorporating patients' life situations into recommendations,
+3) Developing systems like Med-PaLM to be interactive chat partners rather than just diagnostic tools.

+While these are early explorations, the emphasis is on demonstrating real-life impact through clinical studies and ensuring positive patient outcomes in safe ways.

 ## Day 5 - MLOps for Generative AI